Rules of Using Humor in Personnel Management

 When an executive begins to laugh before the end of the joke he or she unwittingly lowers the contradiction’s effect.
 Comic effect gets sharply reduced.
 “If you want to cause tears – cry, but if you wish to cause laughter, never smile.” the Italian proverb says.

-The fourth.
 Vulgar coarse jokes are unacceptable.
 They are a consequence of poor culture, underestimation and disregard of subordinates’ personalities; it is just a result of edification which has nothing to do with wit.
 Vulgar and crude jokes lead to sustainable conflict between the superiors and the subordinates.
 Such Faux Pas impacts people painfully, provoking them into serious conflict with colleagues and superiors.

-The fifth.
 Do not laugh at accidents, subordinates’ involuntary blunders, forgetfulness or clumsiness.
 This kind of joke can hurt or cause a conflict with an executive.
 It is hard to say that a person even has a sense of humor if he or she laughs at an old woman falling or an old man running through puddles after his hat at a windy street or a colleague sitting down on a broken chair and falling.
 To avoid mistakes, we must distinguish between the comic and the funny.
 They are not the same.

 Accidental, superficial, and especially easily fixable shortcoming cannot and should not be an object of derision.
 After all, if they are not conscious, it is enough to just point them out politely.

-The sixth.
 Jokes and humor are better to be put in the form of friendly criticism or gentle reproach, but not ridicule or punishment.
 Irony and mockery can seriously hurt a person, strengthen an already existing complex, cause or intensify a conflict with an executive.

 Satire is a form of denial and condemnation.
 Applying to anyone means of satirical mockery is quite a severe punishment.
 It can cause feelings of humiliation, shame, resentment.
 The joke in this case should contain elements of mild and friendly criticism that is more of a reproach than a punishment.

-The seventh.
 If you joke with people, you have to be prepared for the fact that sooner or later you will hear a joke aimed at you, and in this case getting angry or taking administrative measures towards the joker is unacceptable.
 The only correct response for the executive is to laugh at him/herself with the subordinates.

 You always have to be ready and not scared to respond to a witticism, to be the first one to laugh at your own failure or miss (in a way this is a form of self-defense), to support and guide subordinates’ humor, and to not suppress their attempts to joke.